dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

 WEATHER PARTICLES NOT COLLIDING WITH OBJECTS
 -----

-      If you're having trouble with weather  particles not being blocked by objects that they seemingly should, here are a few things to check:
+      If you're having trouble with weather  particles not being blocked by objects that they seemingly should, here are a few things to check, based on what you have Particle Collion Mode set to:

+      Simple Collision

-      - Make sure the object has simple collision.
+      - Make sure the object has simple collision geometry.
 The traces used by the particles only check for simple collision.

       - Make sure the collision profile of the object is set to block the trace channel selected on UDW as "Weather Particle Collision Channel".
 By default this is Visibility.
 Also make sure the collision response is Collision Enabled or Query Only, as queries are what niagara particles use.

       - If particles are coming through the roof of a building with a very tall ceiling, it may be that the particles aren't checking high enough for the ceiling when they spawn in.
 You can adjust this distance using "Ceiling Check Height" on UDW.

+      Distance Field Collision

+      - Make sure your project is configured to generate mesh distance fields.

+      - Use the viewport option Show > Visualize > Global Distance Field, to see the distance field for your level.
+These are the surfaces weather particles will be sampling.
+Use this to spot issues with individual meshes' distance fields.

+      - Make sure the meshes you want to block the weather particles have "Affect Distance Field Lighting" turned on.
+This is what causes a mesh to be represented in the global distance field.

 -----
 WEATHER SOUNDS GO QUIET AT INCORRECT TIMES